 Taste: Plenty of salt and pepper.
 Plain scones and lemon curd.
 Caramel.
 Liquorice.
 Slightly woody.
 Drying on the palate with good texture.
 That bonfire smoke drifts through lazily, ever present but never overpowering.

-Value for Money: This entry point to the Port Askaig range is a fantastic buy.
+Thoughts: This entry point to the Port Askaig range is a fantastic buy.
 It carries an age statement, it’s un-chill-filtered and it’s only £40.
-Recommended.
+On that alone I’d suggest it was worth a go.

 *You can buy the whisky in this article from Master of Malt.
 Click here